danchoi/vitunes/README.markdown

 ## How to contact the developer

 My name is Daniel Choi.
 I specialize in Ruby, Rails, MySQL, PostgreSQL, and iOS development.
-I am based in Cambridge, Massachusetts, USA, and my little software company is called Kaja Software.
+I am based in Cambridge, Massachusetts, USA, and the little software company I run with Hoony Youn is called Kaja Software.

 * Company Email: info@kajasoftware.com
 * Twitter: [@danchoi][twitter]